fahim8401/SockProxyManagerPanel/replit.md

 ## Overview

 This is a comprehensive full-stack SOCKS5 proxy management system with complete admin interface.
 It provides enterprise-level features including user management, real-time monitoring, IP pool management, detailed analytics, security controls, and system administration.
-The application features a modern React frontend with shadcn/ui components and a robust Express.js backend with PostgreSQL database integration.
+The application features a modern React frontend with shadcn/ui components and a robust Express.js backend with SQLite database integration.

+**✅ PROJECT STATUS: COMPLETE AND DEPLOYMENT-READY**
+- All features implemented and tested
+- Application running successfully on port 5000
+- SOCKS5 proxy server operational on port 1080
+- Database fully functional with SQLite
+- One-click installation script created
+- Complete documentation provided

 ## Complete Feature Set